Polygala obscura – Velvetseed Milkwort

 Flowering Season: Summer.
 This wildflower blooms after the summer monsoon rains have arrived.

-Height: To 2 feet (61 cm) tall
+Height: Up to 2 feet (61 cm) tall

 Classification